TsinghuaDatabaseGroup/AIDB/README.md

 ### Query Rewriter

-(note other interesting problems like text2SQL is not within the scope)
+(note other interesting problems like text2SQL are not within the scope)

 **[rewrite rules]** 	Béatrice Finance, Georges Gardarin.
 A Rule-Based Query Rewriter in an Extensible DBMS.
 ICDE 1991. [[paper](https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=131472)]